 The Visited Network Exposure Function (V-NEF):

-- providing the external UE identifier to fetch the internal UE identifier from the H-NEF for the roaming UE under the roaming agreement with the roaming partner(s).
+- providing the external UE information to fetch the internal UE information from the H-NEF for the roaming UE under the roaming agreement with the roaming partner(s).

+The Gateway Mobile Location Centre (GMLC):

+- providing the GPSI or Application Layer ID of the Ranging Sidelink position enabled UE to retrieve the mapped Application Layer ID or GPSI stored in UDR application data.

 *** 7th Change ***

 4.7.2.1 Introduction